cyral-quickstart/quickstart-sidecar-helm/README.md

 ### Parameters

-See the full list of parameters in the [values file configuration reference](./docs/values-file.md).
+See the full list of parameters in the [chart documentation](https://github.com/cyralinc/helm-sidecar#parameters).

 ---